johann-solo/oliveandmango.github.io/_posts/blog/2016-09-15-stress-free-vacation-planning.markdown

 ## A few days before :

 * Open your suitcase and start putting things in from your list.
 You don't need to pack or fold but put them in and start crossing them off your list
-* Srepare or buys snack you might want or need for your flight like granola bars etc
+* Prepare or buy snacks you might want or need for your flight like granola bars etc
 * Start cleaning your house and tidying up so that you don't come back with a mess on your hands

 ## The day before: